Quest 64: Reception

 Quest 64 received mixed reviews upon release with GameRankings giving it a score of 54%.
 Though praised for its high-quality graphics (IGN wrote "Quest proves beyond a doubt that compelling RPG graphics are possible on a cart") and inventive spell system, reviewers criticized it for lacking depth on all fronts: gameplay, storyline, and exploration.
-GameSpot wrote "Quest 64's individual puzzles and challenges are similarly straightforward.
+GameSpot wrote "Quest 64s individual puzzles and challenges are similarly straightforward.
 Go to Town #1.
 Converse with townspeople.
 Discover that there's a villain scaring everyone and making it impossible to get through Forest #1 to Town #2.
 To boot, he's stolen Unique Elemental Magic Item #1 from Lord #1."
 The general conclusion was the game was competent enough to charm gamers who had never played an RPG before, but too simplistic and trite to interest anyone else.

 Next Generation reviewed the game, rating it three stars out of five, and stated that "In the end, Quest 64 proves the cartridge-based N64 can be a viable format for RPGs.
 However, while graphics and sound go a long way, the need for well-told stories and characters you care about has never been more apparent."